yl-ang/tp/docs/DeveloperGuide.md

 ### Model

-The class diagram for the `Model` can be seen above in the [Design section](#model-component).
+The class diagram for the `Model` can be seen above in the [Model component section](#model-component).
 Model contains two main object components, `Book` and `Patron`, with `Book` having a dependency on `Patron`.
 Such a design was chosen after a few iterations on other designs.
 The final design is documented here:

 #### Implementation details

 ![ModelImplementation.png](images/ModelImplementation.png)

-`Book` has a set of `Patron`s both have their own set of attributes, but only the most important ones are shown here. `Book` has a set of `Patron`s as `requesters`.
+`Book` and `Patron` both have their own set of attributes, but only the most important ones are shown in the diagram above. `Book` refers a set of `Patron` objects as `requesters`.
 It also has a `BookStatus` containing an optional `Patron` representing the borrower of the book.

 <div style="page-break-after: always;"></div>